syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Getting-Started.md

 ---
 layout: post
 title: Getting started with Syncfusion RangeSlider control for Xamarin.iOS
-description: A quick tour to initial users on Syncfusion rangeSlider control for Xamarin.iOS platform
+description: This section provides the details about initial users on Syncfusion rangeSlider control for Xamarin.iOS platform
 platform: Xamarin.iOS
 control: RangeSlider
 documentation: ug
 ---

-# Getting Started
+# Getting Started with RangeSlider

 This section explains you the steps to configure a RangeSlider  control in a real-time scenario and also provides a walk-through on some of the customization features available in RangeSlider control.